AP VoteCast: GOP voters in Georgia back Trump’s false claims

 While about 8 in 10 Republican voters approve of how Trump has handled the results of the election, Democratic voters almost universally disapprove.
 Most Democrats are very confident that votes were counted accurately.

 If both Democrats Jon Ossoff and Raphael Warnock win in Georgia, their party would hold half of the 100 Senate seats, with Vice President-Elect Kamala Harris as the tiebreaker.
-But if either Republican Sen. Kelly Loeffler or David Perdue triumph, the GOP would have a slim Senate majority to challenge Biden and the Democrats running the House of Representatives.
+But if their respective opponents, David Perdue and Sen. Kelly Loeffler, triumph, the GOP would have a slim Senate majority to challenge Biden and the Democrats running the House of Representatives.

 About 6 in 10 Georgia voters said that control of the Senate was the single most important factor in their choice.
 However, Republican backers were more likely to prioritize holding a Senate majority than Democratic supporters.